All Episodes

 You try not to.

-Making their waters unsafe to swim in, according to a report from Environment America, the group found fifty five percent of more than thirty one hundred beaches they tested uh had at least one day where fecal contamination reached potentially unsafe levels surpassing the EPA's benchmark for beach advisories and closures.
+The group found 55% of more than 3,100 beaches they tested had at least one day where fecal contamination reached potentially unsafe levels, surpassing the EPA's benchmark for beach advisories and closures.

-Texas beaches were among the worst in the nation with ninety percent of the sixty one beaches tested at unsanitary levels.
+Texas beaches were among the worst in the nation with 90% of the 61 beaches tested at unsanitary levels.

 I can't stand it.